Stroke, difference between ischemic and hemorrhagic, how to prevent it, symptoms, treatments – breaking latest news-breakinglatest.news-Breaking Latest News

 Difference between ischemic and hemorrhagic stroke

-What is a transient ischemic attack (Tia – Transient ischemic attack)?
-TIA is when the blood supply to the brain is briefly cut off, so it is one form of ischemia ma so short in duration that it leaves no symptoms within minutes and most importantly, it does not provoke no damage not even visible with magnetic resonance – explains Professor Toni -.
-There difference between transient ischemic attack and ischemic stroketherefore, lies in the duration of the symptoms and in theabsence of the ischemic lesion in the TIA, wound which instead present in stroke.
-The TIA – emphasizes the neurologist – a very important stroke alarm bell so much so that a risk score has been prepared, “ABCD2 score”, in consideration of some parameters, namely: et; blood pressure; clinical features (motor, sensory or speech impairment); duration of symptoms and diabetes.
-From the combination of these variables a score is obtained: the higher, the greater the risk that a new ischemic event may occur in the following 48 hours.
+What is transient ischemic attack (Tia – Transient ischemic attack)?
+“You talk about TIA when the blood supply to the brain is briefly cut off, so it’s one form of ischemia ma so short in duration that it leaves no symptoms within minutes and most importantly, it does not provoke no damage not even visible with magnetic resonance – explains Professor Toni -.
+There difference between transient ischemic attack and ischemic stroketherefore, lies in the duration of the symptoms and in theabsence of the ischemic lesion in the TIA, wound which is instead present in stroke.
+The TIA – underlines the neurologist – is a very important stroke alarm bell so much so that a risk score has been prepared, “ABCD2 score”, in consideration of some parameters, namely: age; blood pressure; clinical features (motor, sensory or speech impairment); duration of symptoms and diabetes.
+A score is obtained from the combination of these variables: the higher it is, the greater the risk that a new ischemic event may occur in the following 48 hours”.

 How to prevent stroke

 Can stroke be prevented (and how)?
-According to the World Health Organization, 80 percent of events could be avoided, modifying one’s lifestyle and treating some pathologies that can cause stroke, such as high blood pressure, high cholesterol, diabetes, some cardiac function abnormalities, in particular atrial fibrillation.
-The risk factors that can be modified must be kept under control – underlines the neurologist -.
+According to the World Health Organization, 80 percent of events could be avoided, modifying one’s lifestyle and treating some pathologies that can cause stroke, such as high blood pressure, high cholesterol, diabetes, some cardiac function abnormalities, in particular atrial fibrillation. «It is necessary to keep the risk factors under control that can be modified – underlines the neurologist -.
 Prevention starts with good habits in daily life, such as do not smoke, keep physically active, avoid incorrect nutrition which involves the tendency to be overweight up to obesity, do not consume alcohol or, at least, limit the amount to a minimum.

 Most frequent symptoms